 Look out across Puget Sound this morning, and you might be able to see Whidbey Island, our destination today.
 After breakfast, we’ll take the ferry over to the island for a delightful day exploring.
 We’ll start with Fort Casey before riding to Ebey’s Landing trailhead for a scenic 3.5-mile hike around the cliffs and along the ocean.
 Then our ride continues across the island to Coupeville for lunch.
 Enjoy the town’s quaint waterfront vibes, artisan shops and food.
 Definitely plan a stop at Kapaws Iskreme!
 Then it’s time to return to the ferry and head back to Port Townsend to enjoy an evening on your own.

 Day 3: Olympic Discovery Trail and National Park

 On Day 3, we say goodbye to Port Townsend and visit another section of the Olympic Discovery Trail in Sequim, WA.
 This section is considered the crown jewel of the ODT, as it crosses the base of the Olympic Mountains between Sequim Bay and the Elwha River.
 The trail brings us into Port Angeles, where we’ll have lunch.
-From here we’ll finish the afternoon with a drive into the Olympic Mountains up Hurricane Ridge Road.
-Stretch out your biking legs with a short hike on one of the scenic trails enjoying the expansive views.
-Tonight’s lodging is at the historic Lake Crescent Lodge.
+From here we’ll continue riding the ODT all the way to the Elwha River, where we’ll learn about the largest dam removal ever completed in the United States.
+Shuttle from the riverside to the gorgeous, waterside Lake Crescent Lodge for the night.

 Day 4: Hike & Relax